Tamir198/Second-JS-Challenge/shop-single-page-application/README.md

 ### Cart

-- [ ] The cart will let the user know when it's empty ( by a message, alert, popup, etc...).
+- [ ] The cart will let the user know when it's empty. ( as a message in the cart sidebar ).
 - [ ] Every product in the cart will have name, quantity and a total price ( calculated with the quantity ) and remove from cart button.
 - [ ] The client will be able to adjust the product quantity from the cart and get instantly updated total price.
 - [ ] The cart will contain a responsive total price which will instantly update for every change in the cart.